hmrc/alcohol-duty-account/api-docs/historicPayments.md

 The response body returns items which have been paid or part-paid payments relating to the year where the amount is above 0 (i.e. not Nil or owing to the user).
 There is nothing to distinguish whether a payment is part or fully paid.
 Part paid items will also be returned in open payments.

+If NOT_FOUND is returned by the downstream API, an empty array of payments is returned.

 | Field Name               | Description                                  | Data Type       | Mandatory/Optional | Notes                                         |
 |--------------------------|----------------------------------------------|-----------------|--------------------|-----------------------------------------------|